tsugumi-sys/ppoteka-rainfall-prediction/README.md

 ## Getting started

 1. Place the raw PPOTEKA dataset to `$(PROJECT_ROOT)/data/poteka-raw-data/`.
-  The directory tree is like follows.
+  The directory tree is as follows.
   ```
   .
 ├── data/ (<- You Need to Create This Folder.)